SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 .. admonition:: Experiment

-   Try rewriting the bubble sort function above so it takes a trailing closure to do comparisons.
+   Rewrite the bubble sort function above so it takes a trailing closure to do comparisons.

 The previous listing can be written without a closure at all